pingidentity/terraform-provider-pingone/docs/resources/authorize_trust_framework_service.md

 ### Required

+- `description` (String) A string that specifies the authorization service resource's description.
 - `environment_id` (String) The ID of the environment to configure the Authorize editor service in.
 Must be a valid PingOne resource ID.
 This field is immutable and will trigger a replace plan if changed.
 - `name` (String) A string that specifies a user-friendly service name.
 - `service_type` (String) A string that specifies the type of service.
 Options are `CONNECTOR`, `HTTP`, `NONE`.